therealsphinx/support.balsamiq.com/content/sales/atlassianplugindiscounts.md

 * * *

-## We purchased Mockups for Desktop, but now would like to also use Mockups for Confluence or JIRA.
-Are there any discounts?
+## We Purchased Mockups for Desktop, but Now Would like to Also Use Mockups for Confluence or JIRA.
+Are There Any Discounts?

 Yes!
 As an existing Mockups for Desktop customer, you will be able to apply half of the value of your Mockups 3 for Desktop licenses towards your purchase of an Atlassian plugin license!
 Value is based on our [volume prices](https://balsamiq.com/buy/#dv).